 Fewer pests and diseases can take access to and affect hydroponic crops.
 Getting rid of soils help make your crops less vulnerable to soil-borne pests.
 It also protects their nutrient from weeds that would otherwise grow in the soil.
 In the hydroponic farm, the enclosed system makes it possible for the farmer to control the surrounding environment.

 Plants grown hydroponically grow faster than the ones grown in soil.
 Since you are commanding your plants’ environment, you ensure the best conditions.

-Controlling the temperature, light, moisture and nutrients ensures your plants are producing optimally.
+Controlling the temperature, light, moisture, and nutrients ensures your plants are producing optimally.
 The plants are placed in ideal conditions and they grow rapidly.
 Nutrients are provided at sufficient levels and are in direct contact with the root system.

 Plants do not waste valuable time and energy in search of diluted nutrients in the soil.
 All they need for excellent rapid growth is at their disposal.
 Hydroponic crops shift all their attention to growing and producing fruits.
-The resulting rapid and high amounts of produce make a significant difference in the profits accrued from a hydroponic farm.
+The resulting rapid and high amounts of products make a significant difference in the profits accrued from a hydroponic farm.

 4. Continuous Growth with No Seasonality